KenulaNimhan/student-enrollment-system/README.md

 ```
 >[!NOTE]
 >PORT **5173** is the configured PORT in the backend to support CORS.
 If your localhost PORT is different you can do ***one of the following***,
->+ change the configuration of the frontend to run on port 5173.
+>+ configure of the frontend to run on port 5173.
 >+ add the correct localhost url into _origins_ array in [main.py](server/main.py).
 ><img width="712" height="82" alt="Screenshot 2025-12-15 142057" src="https://github.com/user-attachments/assets/f6da9f15-bb62-49d0-8fc6-61e27296101e" />